IS&T maintains a limited pool of loaner laptops that may be requested by current students for academic use.

 If equipment requires repair or replacement for any neglegence, the student's Bursar's Account will automatically be billed for actual repair costs or a replacement fee of $1000, whichever is lower.

-Equipment will be reported as stolen to MIT Police if it is not returned by the end of the lending period, unless special arrangements are made.
 Students are responsible for initiating contact before the lending period ends and making acceptable special arrangements for the laptop's return, if it cannot be returned by the return date.
+Unless special arrangements are made, equipment will be reported as stolen to MIT Police if it is not returned by the end of the lending period.

 - Semester: One academic semester at a time.
 Laptops are due on the last day of Finals Week at the end of the semester during which they were checked out.